-(A) Is board certified in a specialty by a board recognized approved by the administrative director and either the Medical American Board of Medical Specialities, the American Osteopathic Association Bureau of Osteopathic Specialists, or a speciality board with a postgraduate training program accredited by the Accreditation Council for Graduate Medical Education, the American Osteopathic Association, or a speciality board with equivalent requirements approved by the Medical Board of California or the Osteopathic Medical Board of California.
+(A) Is board certified in a specialty by a board recognized by the administrative director and either the Medical

+Board of California or the Osteopathic Medical Board of California.

-(B) Has successfully completed a residency or fellowship training program accredited by the Accreditation Council for Graduate Medical Education or the osteopathic equivalent.
-Education, the American Osteopathic Association, or a predecessor organization.
+(B) Has successfully completed a residency or fellowship training program accredited by the Accreditation Council for Graduate Medical Education or the a predecessor organization, or osteopathic equivalent.